Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 What are Garnets?
 The Garnet group falls within the family of Orthosilicate minerals, all with related chemical compositions.
 Other Orthosilicates include Peridot, Zircon, Topaz, Andalusite, and many secondary or less common gems such as Kyanite and Sphene.
 What all these gemstones share in common is the chemical component SiO4 (one silicon atom per 4 oxygen atoms) in their chemical formulas.

 Garnets belong to the cubic crystal system, and therefore gems are isotropic (singly refractive).
-However, under a polariscope, anomalous double refraction is common in red and green Garnets due to distortion of the isotropic cubic crystal structure that may have occurred during metamorphic conditions of high pressure and high temperature.
+However, under a polariscope, anomalous double refraction is common in red and green Garnets due to distortion of the isotropic cubic crystal structure that may can occur during metamorphic conditions of high pressure and high temperature.
 Garnets are found all over the world.
 Some of the most unusual gem varieties come from African countries such as Namibia, Tanzania and Madagascar.
-Garnets are one of the few primary or common gemstones that are generally not treated, although Demantoid, and occasionally Hessonite (Bear Wiliams, pers. comm., 2011), are known to be heated to enhance color.
-The synthetic Garnet GGG (gadolinium gallium garnet) is no longer manufactured for gem purposes, and the synthetic Garnet YAG (yttrium aluminum garnet) is found only in limited quantities.
+Garnets are one of the few primary or common gemstones that are generally not treated, although Demantoid, and occasionally Hessonite (Bear Wiliams, pers. comm., 2011), can be heated to enhance color.

 The extreme diversity seen in Garnets is the result of different species mixing together in endless variation, similar to what we see among different species of Tourmaline.
 We'll see how magnetic testing can reveal exactly how different Garnet species have blended within an individual gem.
 Based on analysis of over 500 Garnets, we present a new proposed Gem Garnet Classification system, as well as the first Graph of All Gem Garnets showing composition ranges for all known gem Garnets.